frederic-perez/AmE-dictionary/data/idioms.md

 __never say never__ Do not say that something is impossible, that it will never happen, or that you will never do it, because anything is possible.
 The term first appeared in Charles Dickens’ novel _The Pickwick Papers._ _A: “I’ll never be good enough to make the team.”
 B: “Never say never.
 Just keep practicing and see what happens.”_
 __new blood__
 __new car smell__ The scent associated with the inside of a brand new vehicle, caused by the plastics and other materials inside it. _Boy, I love that new car smell, don’t you?_
-__new kid on the block__ Someone who is new in a place or organization.
+__new kid on the block__ :two: Someone who is new in a place or organization.
 __new normal__ A previously unusual occurrence that has become commonplace. _High unemployment rates have become the new normal due to the country’s economic strife._
 __next in line__
 __next to nothing__ Almost nothing; a very small amount.